TechscFR/Mycroft-NodeRed-Skills-Skeleton/README.md

 # Mycroft-NodeRed-Skills-Skeleton
 Mycroft NodeRed Start Skeleton

-This Nodes is a starter to use and create mycroft skills with NodeRed
+This groups of nodes is a starter to use and create mycroft skills with NodeRed based of the works of @JarbasSkills.

+This organization